jyoti-shivhare/Twitter_Sentiment-Analysis/README.md

 # Twitter_Sentiment-Analysis
-Social Media Analytics analysing tweets which have Trump; how many are positive tweets, how many are negative and how many are neutral?
+Social Media Analytics analysing tweets which have Trump and Narendra Modi; how many are positive tweets, how many are negative and how many are neutral?

 Installation: